Working with REST Tasks

 For a long-running REST API operation, in addition to a success condition, you must specify a polling URL and condition, and polling interval and timeout values to identify the completion of the REST invocation.

-In polling, the success condition is an expression that is written on the response of the polling request.
+In polling, the success condition is an expression that's written on the response of the polling request.
 The polling call evaluates the polling condition to determine whether polling stops or continues.
 Data Integration issues a polling call repeatedly at the specified polling interval until the value for the specified polling timeout is reached, or until the polling condition returns false, whichever occurs first.

 Suppose that the polling timeout is 24 hours, and the polling interval is 1 hour.
 After the REST request at the execution step is invoked, the polling REST request is sent at 1-hour intervals, but only for up to 24 hours, or until the polling condition returns false.